MrKaszeba19/fpClock/README.md

 - Required: FreePascal Compiler `fpc` (version 3.0.4 or newer)
 - So far works on Linux amd64, MacOS AArch64/ARM64, and Windows x64 only.
 - Not designed for 32-bit computers.
-- If using Linux or MacOS, then just compile by executing `compile.sh`
+- If using Linux, FreeBSD or MacOS, then just compile by executing `compile.sh`
     * Then you can install fpclock to `$PATH` using `installBash.sh` (for Linux users)
 - If using Windows, then compile by executing `compile.bat`
-    * The default version of FPC is 3.0.4.
+    * The default version of FPC is 3.2.2.
 If you use the another version of it, then edit the `compile.bat` script and change the setting containing FPC version (variable `ver`) in order to match your version.

 ## Usage
 - Syntax: `fpclock 'process' [flags]`